 Lent is tricky - because well, even though it's a holiday for a majority stakeholder religion, it's still a religion and therefore, potentially thorny.
 Muslims, Jehovah's Witnesses and Atheists eat fish too, you know.
 So for social media, we positioned a 40-day initiative called "40 Days.
 40 Ways To Say 'That's What I Like'".
 A not-very-subtle-but-subtle-enough tap on the side of our nose to signal our relevance to the holiday.
 I mean, we called it "Fishmas" around the agency.
 Each day we updated our "countdown avatars" and pushed a new deal, nugget of trivia or cool little aside about the brand.
 Engagement and likes/shares soared.

 We closed the year with the brand's sales enjoying a 6.5% increase and an ad campaign with 65% unaided recall.
-And though the brand would pivot their brand's campaign shortly thereafter, opting instead to go back to the comfy old slippers of a more direct and retail approach, the work we put on the board was smart, incisive, strategic and - most importantly - effective.
+And though the brand would ultimately pivot their campaign to a far more retail-based approach shortly thereafter, the work we put on the board was smart, incisive, strategic and - most importantly - effective.